 Support the efforts of the Whales of Guerrero Research Project and Oceanic Society to protect whales in Mexico and ocean wildlife and habitats worldwide by adopting a humpback whale today.
-Your tax-deductible symbolic adoption provides needed support to our programs.
+Oceanic Society is a 501(c)(3) non-profit organization (EIN: 94-3105570) and your tax-deductible symbolic adoption provides needed support to our programs.
 Please enter only the purchaser's contact information during the checkout process; we will contact you after you complete your purchase to collect shipping / gift information and to finalize your adoption.

 For a tax-deductible adoption fee of $60 you will receive:

 For a tax-deductible adoption fee of $100 you will receive: